jensnti/jensa.dev/src/en/om.md

 ---
-title: Om
+title: About
-permalink: /sv/om/
+permalink: /en/about/
 layout: pages/page.njk
 templateEngineOverride: njk, md
-order: 2
+lead: A little about me.
 ---